giantswarm/docs/src/content/use-the-api/kubectl-gs/get-apps.md

 - `NAME`: Name of the app.
 - `VERSION`: Version of the app.
-- `LAST DEPLOYED`: When the app was last deployed.
+- `LAST DEPLOYED`: When the current version of the app was deployed.
 - `STATUS`: Status of the app.
 - `NOTES`: Notes on the last attempted deployment in case there was an error, empty otherwise.

-Note: The `NOTES` column is available since `v2.11.0`.
+The `VERSION`, `LAST DEPLOYED`, and `STATUS` columns always contain the actual, current status of the deployment.
+The `NOTES` column contains information on the status of the last attempted deployment.
+Taking the above example output version `1.6.1` of `cert-exporter` was successfully deployed.
+At some point App was updated to use version `1.7.0` which is the current desired state.
+However, the deployment for version `1.7.0` failed to deploy because the chart tarball failed to pull.
+Therefore the actual status of our App is that version `1.6.1` is still deployed and the status of the last attempted deployment is visible in the `NOTES` column.
+If all is well, the `NOTES` column is empty for the given App.

 ## Flags {#flags}